Main castle > Palas (State Castle Museum)

 Viewing platform of the Palas

-62 steps lead from the third floor up to the viewing platform on the roof of the Palas, from which there is a magnificent panoramic view.
+62 steps lead from the third floor up to a platform on the roof of the Palas, from which there is a magnificent panoramic view.